annafung1/-Course-Registration-WebApplication/README.md

 The Web application was deployed over google cloud using Kubernetes.
 Docker was also used.
 Microservice and n-layer architecture was used to create this web application.
-Implemented a RESTful API for efficient communication between the client and server
+Implemented a RESTful API for efficient communication between the client and server.